zeerayne/bks-n-rdrs/README.md

 1. DBMS start again [**can connect to database at last**]
 1. App container begin doing django things: migrate, generate data and launch wsgi server

+## Tests

+You can run tests locally

+    $ SECRET_KEY="key-for-tests" DJANGO_SETTINGS_MODULE="tests.settings" python manage.py test

+Or with docker-compose

+    $ docker-compose -f docker-compose.tests.yml run --rm tests

 # Database router logic
 Router manages only read connections, writes always directed to master database host.
 Read connections randomly distributed among master and slave database hosts.

-If one hosts have connection problems, it is marked as "offline" and not used for reads.
+If one host have connection problems, it is marked as "offline" and not used for reads.
 After a time (default 30 seconds) mark is removed and new attempt to connect is made.
 If still offline - marked again, and so on.

 When master database host is offline, app is working in read-only mode.
 Writes will raise an exception.

+To perform check, database master or slave container can be paused:

+    $ docker-compose pause db-master

+    $ docker-compose pause db-slave

 # Results
 1. All endpoints are working if there is at least one database host online